Do you meet with clients in-person or online?

 My hours are by appointment only.
 Please contact me directly to discuss my current openings and availability.

-What does therapy cost?
-What forms of payment do you take?
+How much does therapy cost?
+What forms of payment do you accept?

 Do you accept insurance?
 How does insurance work?